Alex Jones and Me

-I only continued to listen to him because I was able to verify some of what he said, and almost no one else was talking about such news except for those who frequently talked about religion, aliens, or other hoaxes.
+I only continued to listen to him because I was able to verify some of what he said, and almost no one else was talking about such news except for those who frequently promoted religious prophecy, aliens, or other such topics.
 James Corbett was the only viable alternative I had found, but he was just one guy who thus produced much less content, but at least his content was such high quality that it was equal in value to all of the content produced by the much larger operation run by Alex Jones.

 I probably started listening to Alex Jones because that was shortly after I had concluded that a goal of those at the top (I still wasn’t certain there was a globally dominant cabal) were trying so hard to provoke the American people to start shooting at police or to perform a similar action that could then be used as a pretext to justify more of a police state.
 Of course, the evidence has continued to mount since then.
 (I think the first article I wrote about it was in March 2013, and then 3 weeks later we got a big confirmation.)